CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-limesurvey-blueprint.md

 #### Steps to Deploy Blueprint
 1. Locate the Bitnami LimeSurvey Stack Blueprint.
-   * Starting from the CenturyLink Control Portal, navigate to the Blueprints Library.
+   * Login to the Control Portal.
+From the Nav Menu on the left, click **Orchestration > Blueprints Library**.
    * Search for “LimeSurvey” in the keyword search on the right side of the page.
    * Locate the 'Install Bitnami LimeSurvey on Linux' Blueprint.